 Well, if you’re hoping for rock-solid DR/DP causes, you’re barking-up the wrong tree.
-Remember, these are emotional/mental situations, and God forbid science provides us with some answers (instead of leaving us with “genetic and environmental factors” and “…aren’t well understood.”)
+Remember, these are emotional/mental situations, and we know by now that answers don’t come easy.

 Generally speaking, if you’re having episodes of DR or DP, they’re most often manifestations of or reactions to…

 - Personality traits or disorders that generate avoidance and denial of difficult situations or make it hard to adapt

 - Severe trauma, including experiencing or witnessing an event or abuse.
 Of course, during childhood is always of note